-Status Color Description Play Green The event is currently being executed.
-Record Green The audio and video from the specified input is currently being recorded as the Destination clip name.
+Status Color Description

 Error Red The signal is in conflict with another event, or the material is not available.

 Stop White The event is stopped.

 Cued Yellow Approximately five seconds before Start Time, the required resources are prepared for playback or recording.

 Take White Event is about to be executed.